Scogun/komm/README.md

 e: [ksp] com.ucasoft.komm.processor.exceptions.KOMMCastException: Auto Not-Null Assertion is not allowed!
 You have to use @NullSubstitute annotation for id property.
 ```
 #### Resolver declaration
+Define the fallback value provider used when the nullable source property is `null`.

 ```kotlin
 class IntResolver(destination: DestinationObject?): KOMMResolver<DestinationObject, Int>(destination) {